Exclusive: Five banks open up trillion dollar gold club

 The company also has a new category for non-shareholding members who would pay a subscription to participate.

-“Membership can now be categorised into User Members and Equity Members,” said Crowell.
+“Membership can now be categorized into User Members and Equity Members,” said Crowell.

 The member banks were signing the final papers to complete the reform process, the sources said.

-“They needed to make sure it was a fairer, open organisation,” said a bullion market source familiar with the restructuring process.
+“They needed to make sure it was a fairer, open organization,” said a bullion market source familiar with the restructuring process.

 “They had to do it because they are scared they’ll find themselves on the end of an anti-trust collusion lawsuit.”